aprell/aprell.github.io/source/_posts/2015-02-21-more-lua-gotchas.markdown

 categories: [Lua, Programming]
 ---

 Speaking of Lua gotchas, here's another one.
-Assume you have a simple function for mapping over tables (sequences):
+In Lua, a function with *n* parameters is similar to a variadic function.
+As an example, consider:

 <!--more-->

 {% highlight lua %}
-local function map(t, f)
-	local m = {}
-	for _, v in ipairs(t) do
-		table.insert(m, f(v))
+function f(a, b)
+	print(a, b)
 end
-	return m
-end
 {% endhighlight %}

-`map` seems to work as expected, for instance,
+We can call `f` with as many arguments as we like.
+Missing arguments become `nil`, extra arguments are discarded:

 {% highlight lua %}
-map({1, 2, 3}, function (a) return a^2 end)
+f()        -- nil nil
+f(1)       -- 1   nil
+f(1, 2)    -- 1   2
+f(1, 2, 3) -- 1   2
 {% endhighlight %}

-returns a table with the numbers 1, 4, and 9.
-Nice.
-How about printing each element of a table?
-We might consider using something like
+In fact, function `f` could be written as:

 {% highlight lua %}
-map({1, 2, 3}, print)
+function f(...)
+	local a, b = ...
+	print(a, b)
+end
 {% endhighlight %}

-Whoops!
+The [reference manual][1] has the following to say about `local a, b = ...`:

+<blockquote>Before the assignment, the list of values is <i>adjusted</i> to
+the length of the list of variables.
+If there are more values than needed, the excess values are thrown away.
+If there are fewer values than needed, the list is extended with as many <b>nil</b>'s as needed.
+If the list of expressions ends with a function call, then all values returned by that call enter the list of values, before the adjustment (except when the call is enclosed in parentheses; see §3.4).</blockquote>

+There is no observable difference, whether we call `f(1)` or `f(1, nil)`.
+But for some functions, there is.
+Suppose we have

+{% highlight lua %}
+table.insert(t, g())
+{% endhighlight %}

+where `t` is a table and `g` is a function that may or may not return a value.
+As long as `g` returns a value, including `nil`, everything works as expected.
+(We don't mind appending `nil` to a table.)
+When `g` happens to return nothing, `table.insert` complains about a missing argument, which may be [surprising][2], considering that Lua is supposed to [adjust the number of arguments to the number of parameters][3]:

 {% highlight text %}
-1
-lua: nothing.lua:4: wrong number of arguments to 'insert' stack traceback:
+stdin:1: wrong number of arguments to 'insert' stack traceback:
 	[C]: in function 'insert'
-	nothing.lua:4: in function 'map'
-	nothing.lua:10: in main chunk
+	stdin:1: in main chunk
 	[C]: in ?
 {% endhighlight %}

-Let's see... `table.insert` got the wrong number of arguments and bailed out.
-The problem is that `print` has no return value.
-There's a difference between returning nothing and returning `nil`, as we convince ourselves:
+We can introduce a variable

 {% highlight lua %}
-map({1, 2, 3}, function (a) print(a); return nil end)
+local b = g()
+table.insert(t, b)
 {% endhighlight %}

-correctly prints the numbers 1 to 3.
-To force exactly one result, we can assign `f(v)` to a variable or put an extra pair of parentheses around the function call.
-If `f` is a function that returns nothing, the result will be `nil`, as if `f` returned `nil` in the first place.
-Changing `f(v)` to `(f(v))` in the definition of `map` does the trick, and `map({1, 2, 3}, print)` now works as intended.

-To summarize, all three functions
+or put parentheses around the call to `g`

 {% highlight lua %}
-local function f() end
-local function g() return end
-local function h() return nil end
+table.insert(t, (g()))
 {% endhighlight %}

+to force exactly one result, turning nothing into `nil`, as if `g` returned `nil`.
+And `nil` is not nothing.
+All three functions

+{% highlight lua %}
+function f() end
+function g() return end
+function h() return nil end
+{% endhighlight %}

-produce a result of `nil` when used liked this:
+are interchangeable when used liked this:

 {% highlight lua %}
 local x = f(); print(x) -- nil